chemicalweaponsresearch/website/website/content/thermal_fogger/foreword/_index.md

 This booklet is based on a variety of sources (cited within) past and present, and to the journalists and photographers: thank you for sharing your work with the world.

 I have no idea how many people have been involved in digitizing historical newspapers, as their names are never on anything, but y'all are fantastic and I appreciate you so much.

+Sandra Simonis provided significant help with writing alt-text for images.

+## Contribute Information

+If you are aware of incidents where a pepper fogger was used to deploy chemical weapons that we have not included, please [reach out](/contact/)!